Credit by Examination and Advanced Placement

 College Credit for Advanced Placement (AP) Tests

 Students may earn credit for College Entrance Examination Board (CEEB) Advanced Placement (AP) Tests with scores of 3, 4, or 5.
-AP credit can be used to meet IGETC, CSU GE, and PCC Local GE and/or major requirements.
+AP credit can be used to meet IGETC, CSU GE, and Associate degree general education and/or major requirements.
 Students must have the College Board send AP exam results to the Office of Admissions and Records (un-opened, hand carried copies will be accepted) for use on the Associate Degree or General Education patterns.
 Course credit and units granted at Pasadena City College may differ from course credits and units granted by a transfer institution or by another community college.

-Exam PCC Equivalent Course (Major) PCC Local GE and Minimum Units Earned CSU GE1 and Minimum Units Earned2 CSU-Units Earned Toward Transfer IGETC and Minimum Units Earned UC-units Earned Toward Transfer
+AP Exam PCC Equivalent Course (Major) PCC Local GE and Units Earned CSU GE1 and Units Earned Towards Certification CSU-Units Earned Toward Transfer2 IGETC and Units Earned Towards Certification UC-Units Earned Toward Transfer

 Art History Score of 4 or 5 –